kenliu/metapkg/README.md

 - 💻 Local package installation
 - 🤝 Compatibility with existing system package managers
 - 📘 Simple configuration file
-- 🔄 Install package updates (use your system package manager for this)
 - 🧪 Handle scripted installations using system shell commands

 ## ⚠️ Limitations